paigelutz/paigelutz.github.io/README.md

 # Paige Lutz

-I'm a college student minoring in CIT
+I am a college student minoring in CIT

 ### CIT 281 Projects
 - Project 1 (learned about for loops, forEach method, and dice rolling)